TamerAbu/jamoveo/README.md

 ### How it Works

 - The backend reads a secret value from the environment variable `ADMIN_SECRET`
-- During registration, if the entered `adminCode` matches the value `secretadmin`, the user is registered with the role `admin`
+- During registration, if the entered `adminCode` matches the value `adminadminadmin`, the user is registered with the role `admin`
 - If the code is not provided or incorrect, the user defaults to the role `user`
 - The frontend does not expose the `ADMIN_SECRET` value

 ### Default Admin Name

-To register as the admin, you may use any name (e.g., "admin"), but what grants admin access is the correct `adminCode`, which must be `secretadmin`.
+To register as the admin, you must enter username as "admin" , and the adminCode must be `adminadminadmin`.

 ## Setup Instructions